Sebastian-De-Jesus/254-Final-Project/README.md

 - [Documentation](#documentation)
 - [Demo](#demo)

-#project-description
-#Summary
+# project-description

- Our project is a web-app that allows specific users to create a to-do-list to sort a given list of tasks.
+ Our project is a _web-app_ that allows specific users to create a to-do-list to sort a given list of tasks.
+By hosting this application on the web multiple individual are able to contribute in doing tasks aswell as assigning task.
+With further development this could potential be utilized in a small office enviorment.
+Currently we have it running on a local host, due to the cost of hosting this item online.

+# installation

+In order to install this web-app you must first download the files from the **github repository**.